Ricardo Esgaio: Return to Sporting

-On 3 July 2021, Esgaio returned to Sporting on a five-year deal, for a €5,5 million fee with a €45 million buyout clause.
+On 3 July 2021, Esgaio returned to Sporting on a five-year deal, for a €5.5 million fee with a €45 million buyout clause.
+He scored his first competitive goal for the club on 30 April 2023, in the 2–1 league win over F.C.
+Famalicão.

+Esgaio won the first national championship of his career in the 2023–24 campaign.
+Never an undisputed starter and often criticised for his performances, he did manage 28 appearances for the winners.

+Esgaio and Sporting again won the domestic league in 2024–25.
+He contributed only nine matches to this feat, however.

+Later career

+On 1 September 2025, Esgaio terminated his contract with Sporting by mutual agreement.
+Later that day, the 32-year-old moved abroad for the first time and signed a two-year deal with Fatih Karagümrük S.K. of the Turkish Süper Lig.

 International career

-Esgaio won 91 caps for Portugal at youth level.
+Esgaio played 91 times for Portugal at youth level.
 He was first choice for the under-21s at the 2015 UEFA European Championship, helping to a runner-up finish in the Czech Republic.
+He was the captain of the Olympic team at the 2016 tournament in Brazil.

 Personal life

-Esgaio's younger brother, Tiago, is also a footballer.
+Esgaio's younger brother, Tiago, is also a footballer and a defender.

+He married Mara Alexandra in June 2018, and the couple later had son Giovanni and daughter Layena.